re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 >
 ```

-By returning the original input when its valid, we can use `ValidateExpression` directly to provide type hints for a `parse` function that takes an expression and uses `TypeOfExpression` to infer its type:
+By returning the original input when it's valid, we can use `ValidateExpression` directly to provide type hints for a `parse` function that takes an expression and uses `TypeOfExpression` to infer its type:

 ```ts
 const parseExpression = <Expression extends string>(